AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Logical functions.md

 -   Syntax: `not(arg)`.
 -   Description

-    Performs the NOT logical operator.
+    Executes the NOT logical operator.
 The values of `undef` and `false` evaluate to false, and other values evaluate to true.

 -   Parameters